W01 Learning Activity: Testing and Evaluation

 Browser DevTools

-Browser Developer Tools (DevTools) provide comprehensive information about the page being inspected.
+Every modern web browser includes Developer Tools (DevTools) that provide comprehensive information about the page being inspected.
 These tools are essential in the development process.

 - Reference: Browser DevTools